 What The Good Schools Guide saysThere is great pride in the school’s history and traditions, with a memorial garden and key anniversaries celebrated regularly.
 School has a well-established system for identifying the very bright ('gifted and talented, in the jargon) early on and they spend an extra two periods a week, plus own time on an extension programme comprising a research project and an extra course...

 Since September 2014, Mr Jonathan Taylor, formerly principal at Torch Academy Gateway Trust, Nottinghamshire.
 Educated at The Leys school, Cambridge, then read theology at Oxford before returning to Cambridge for a PGCE year.
-First teaching post in nearby Cottenham, followed by assistant head at De Aston school, Market Rasen , then deputy head of Toot Hill, Nottinghamshire, before a move to the Torch Academy.
+First teaching post in nearby Cottenham, followed by assistant head at De Aston school, Market Rasen, then deputy head of Toot Hill, Nottinghamshire, before a move to the Torch Academy.
 A swift progress, leaving outstanding Ofsted reports in his wake.
-Thoughtful
+Thoughtful and...

 Special Education Needs